 – Can you talk about the engineering school bit?
 ABC Studios was connected to a school?

-– ABC Studios shut down in 1979, but was later reopened under different incarnations, like Scott Sunstorm Studios, then Concorde Recording Center, and finally as Lionshare in 1981.
+– ABC Studios shut down in 1979 but later reopened under different incarnations like Scott Sunstorm Studios, then Concorde Recording Center, and finally as Lionshare in 1981.
 Did you work at any of those later versions of the studio?

 Gerry: You really know your history (laughs).
 After ABC shut down, I went to work for Total Experience Studios, where The Gap Band was.
 My first Gold record at Total Experience was “Oops Upside Your Head“.
 The official version was a rough mix I did which they couldn’t match with their other engineer, so they released it as it was.
-After working there for a year, I went to work for the different ABC incarnations that you mentioned, although I continued doing sessions for The Gap Band.
+After being there for a year, I went to work for the different ABC incarnations that you mentioned, although I continued doing sessions for The Gap Band.
 I left Total Experience for Concorde Recording Studios because they offered me an additional $10/hour, but I left soon after Concorde was bought by Kenny Rogers and became Lionshare.
-ABC and Concorde had always been a supportive of black artists, but Lionshare started pushing all the black acts out once they got set up, which I didn’t like.
+ABC and Concorde had always been supportive of black artists but Lionshare started pushing all the black acts out, which I didn’t like.
 So I left.

 – Were you at Lionshare for the recording of “We Are The World” ?